-I think it also shape the way I view the world since I’ve been using art to express myself for a long time now.
+I think it also shapes the way I view the world since I’ve been using art to express myself for a long time now.
 It taught me a lot of things.
-Connections with other people used to trigger me and often overwhelmed, now I’ve learnt a way to view it differently, and I am paying more attention to other subjects in life now, but art is omnipresent.
+Connections with other people used to trigger and overwhelm me.
+I’ve learnt a way to view it differently and I am paying more attention to other subjects in life now, but art is omnipresent.

 7. Where did you study?